Seraphim Rose: Death

 After feeling acute pains for several days while working in his cell in August 1982, a reluctant Rose was taken by fellow monks to Mercy Medical Center in Redding for treatment.
 When he arrived at the hospital, he was declared to be in critical condition and fell into semi-consciousness.
 After exploratory surgery was completed, it was discovered that a blood clot had blocked an artery supplying blood to his intestines, which had become a mass of dead tissue.
 He slipped into a coma after a second surgery, never regaining consciousness.
 Hundreds of people visited the hospital and celebrated the Divine Liturgy regularly in its chapel, praying for a miracle to save Rose's life.
 Prayers were offered for the ailing hieromonk from places as far away as Mount Athos, Greece, the spiritual heart of Orthodox monasticism.
 Rose died on September 2, 1982.
+Rose is buried at the Saint Herman of Alaska monastery, on the spot of his last public talk.

 Legacy

+After Rose's death, the magazine Orthodox America published a full issue in memorial to him.
+Academic Robert C. Saler states that by the time of his death, Rose had "achieved a small but devoted following of young adults especially", and that posthumously his fame "has increased dramatically in [the] online age".
+Saler also notes that the Death to the World zine was heavily inspired by Rose's life and works.
+In a 2018 analysis of Rose in relation to other figures, Academic Christopher Howell called Rose one "of the dominant figures of contemporary American Orthodoxy" and "representative of a more zealous and ascetic strand of Orthodox converts" who stand against ecumenism and Darwinian evolution.
+Historian Matthew Namee placed him among the most influential figures on American Orthodoxy.